MuizMohamad/ChessEngine/README.md

 ## Chess Engine

-Chess Engine created for learning purposes to explore the world of chess programming
+Chess Engine created to explore the world of chess programming

 Learning resources :